CoderDojoTC/python-minecraft/docs/mentors/general.rst

    campus Wi-Fi, and preparing any needed software.

 Students may either bring their own laptop, or use one of the classroom laptops.
-Classroom laptops are all Apple Macs of varrying vintages.
+Classroom laptops are all Apple Macs of varying vintages.
 Students arrive with a variety of different kinds of computers.
 Most are running some version of Microsoft Windows.